GeigerAI/TrackingMCP/README.md

 # Package Tracking MCP Server

-A Model Context Protocol (MCP) server that enables AI agents to track packages using FedEx, UPS, and DHL APIs.
+A Model Context Protocol (MCP) server that enables AI agents to track packages using FedEx, UPS, DHL, and OnTrac APIs.
 This server provides standardized tracking tools that can be consumed by any MCP-compatible AI agent or application.

 ## Quick Start